DMendozaLab/SPIP-V3.24/README.md

 # SPIP V3.24
 Root Tracing Algorithm
+# Installation Links

+MacOS:
+Windows:
+Test Plates:

+# Installation

+Unzip the SPIPRoot_3-24_Mac_Installer for MacOS users, and SPIPRoot_V3-24_Win_Installer.exe for Windows Users.
+Once the application is unzip, start running the application by following the steps of the installer.
+After downloading everything, the app should be ready to go.
+There are two Sample plates ( Plate_2_DS and Plate_3_DS) to start using the program.
+There is a README.md file that contains detailed instructions on how to operate the program.

 # Steps for the Root Tracing
 1. Press the File Button and select Image Sequence.